 12 Months Colour

 *⅛ Page Landscape please. ¼ Page Portrait - unless full width of page, in which case Landscape.
 Thank You!The LVN is a great place to advertise covering a broad and diverse area, whether you have a colour or mono advert!
-Kindly mention the Lydden Vale News when responding to advertisements.This Month’s Front Cover Credit: Kate Parish
+Kindly mention the Lydden Vale News when responding to advertisements.This Month’s Front Cover Credit: See page 13

 4